limix/CellRegMap/input_files.md

 * **SNP effect sizes**, both due to persistent effects (<img src="https://render.githubusercontent.com/render/math?math=\beta_G">) and to GxC interactions (<img src="https://render.githubusercontent.com/render/math?math=\beta_{GxC}">) can be estimated using the estimate_betas() function, see [usage page](https://limix.github.io/CellRegMap/usage.html).

 * **other inferred parameters** (<img src="https://render.githubusercontent.com/render/math?math=\alpha, \sigma^2"> values) are estimated by the model but not returned as values.

+## Inputs
+The following terms need to be provided as inputs: **y, W, g, C**, and **K** (or its decomposition **hK**, such that K = hK @ hK.T).
+If K (or hK) is not provided, CellRegMap becomes equivalent to StructLMM (see [StructLMM](https://limix.github.io/CellRegMap/structlmm.html)).
+All other terms need to be provided.
+If no covariates (W) are necessary, simply provide a vector of ones as an intercept term.

+## Each SNP-gene pair should be tested independently
+The test is run independently for each gene-SNP pair, thus in the model above, y and g are one-dimensional vectors, representing the expression of a single gene and the genotypes at a single SNP, respectively.

+The implementation does allow for multiple SNPs to be tested for a given gene, this can be achieved by providing a matrix G of which each column is a different SNP G=[g_1, .. g_n].
+In this case, the model simply loops over each SNP and tests one at the time, then returns a list of p-values, one per SNP.

+On the other hand, each gene needs to be tested separately, as CellRegMap cannot take the full expression matrix as input.

+## Covariates, cell contexts and repeatedness are fixed
+W, C, K (or hK) remain the same across all tests (i.e., across all SNP-gene pairs).

 # Dimensionality